Delay-induced spontaneous dark state generation from two distant excited atoms: Introduction

+Large-scale interconnected quantum systems offer promising applications in quantum information processing and distributed quantum sensing~\cite{quantum-network-1, quantum-network-2, quantum-network-3}.
+As the experimental capabilities for directly interconnecting distant quantum nodes grow \cite{Storz2023}, we have yet to develop the theoretical toolbox to efficiently analyze systems of multiple qubits collectively exchanging photons over large distances, where delay effects cannot be neglected.
+Such many-body systems exhibit rich non-Markovian and nonlinear dynamics, arising from delayed and multiphoton interactions.
+Given the complexity associated with such systems, even the simplest scenarios, e.g., the spontaneous decay of two fully excited distant atoms, remains unexplored.

+The most studied cases of coupled emitters consider nearby atoms, neglecting the delay time the field needs to propagate between them.
+This scenario is a landmark of quantum optics across platforms, such as atoms in free space \cite{superradianceessay,PhysRevA.68.023809}, inside a leaky cavity \cite{carmichael-1}, and near waveguides \cite{Lekienmodes}.
+In all of these cases, ensembles of initially fully excited two-level atoms decay into their ground state.
+As atoms decay, correlations among them spontaneously and momentarily emerge, leading to the well-known collective phenomenon of \textit{superfluorescence} ~\cite{Bonifacio75, Glauber78, vrehen1980,PhysRevA.68.023809}\footnote{We use the term superfluorescence~\cite{Bonifacio75} as a particular case of \textit{superradiance} when considering a fully inverted sample.
+Broadly speaking, \textit{superradiance} is the collective enhancement of the decay rate of an atom in an atomic ensemble beyond the spontaneous emission rate of a single atom~\cite{Dicke,superradianceessay}}.
+Such atom-atom correlations, which are absent in the initial state, emerge without external driving fields or post-selection ~\cite{superradianceessay}.

-{\it Introduction.---} Coupling quantum emitters via waveguides is essential for building large-scale and interconnected quantum systems, which find promising applications in quantum information processing and distributed quantum sensing~\cite{quantum-network-1, quantum-network-2, quantum-network-3}.
-Platforms based on waveguide QED enable tunable, efficient, and long-ranged interactions between quantum emitters in the optical and microwave regime \cite{Goban15,Solano2017,PabloReview,Kim2018,Wen19,Mirhosseini19,Sheremet2021,Magnard2022,Tiranov2023}.
+Platforms based on waveguide QED present an effective way to go beyond the zero-delay approximation, enabling tunable, efficient, and long-ranged interactions in the optical and microwave regime \cite{Goban15,Solano2017,PabloReview,Kim2018,Wen19,Mirhosseini19,Sheremet2021,Magnard2022,Tiranov2023}.
 For example, state-of-the-art experiments allow one to tune out dispersive dipole-dipole interactions by strategically positioning the atoms along a waveguide \cite{Martin-Cano11, VanLoo13, Pichler15} while highly reducing coupling to non-guided modes \cite{Lecamp07,astafiev2010, Arcari14, Zang16, Scarpelli19}.
+Furthermore, waveguide-coupled quantum emitters enable chiral interactions due to strong spin-momentum coupling, and directional routing of photons~\cite{Lodahl2017,Kannan2023, Solano2023, maffei2024,Lin19,Petersen2014}.